 However, it is essential to conduct this research scientifically and unbiasedly.
 Here are some tips for conducting election surveys and research:

 - First, create a list of questions you want to ask during the survey.
 Make sure that the questions are clear and concise.

 - Next, determine your target audience and how you will reach them.
 Will you be conducting phone surveys?
 Sending out emails?
 Going door-to-door?

-- Once you have your list of questions and your target audience, it’s time to start collecting data.
+- Once you have your questions list and target audience, it’s time to collect data.
 Please keep track of all the responses so you can analyze them later.

 - Once you have collected the data, it’s time to analyze it.
 Look for patterns and trends in the responses.
 It will help you to understand public opinion better and predict election outcomes.